Blossom-tech/kry-services-frontend/README.md

 Make sure java 8/maven is installed and added into classpath.

-Incase node/npm are not installed by maven, install them manually.
+In case node/npm are not installed by maven, install them manually.

 - Run the backend application.